Seen the landscape above and wondered where you need to go to see that beautiful view? The answer is Xingping, China!

-Another fun activity that you can do on the Li River is Cormorant Fishing.
+Cormorant Fishing on the Li River has been practiced for years here.
 At night, the fisherman goes out on their boats with some cormorant birds.
 Once in the middle of the river, they let the birds out and they jump into the river and catch fish.
-It is a really neat experience to watch — You'll be able to spot these fisherman all along the Li River, so no need to book a tour or anything.
+It is a really neat experience to watch — You'll be able to spot these fishermen all along the Li River, so no need to book a tour or anything.

 Where Should I Stay?

-Xingping This Old Place International Youth Hostel is hands down the coolest hostel, in my opinion (Here's the link.)
-The owners are super nice and can help you figure out how to do all of the activities I mentioned.
+Xingping This Old Place International Youth Hostel is hands down the coolest hostel, in my opinion.
+The owners were so nice and helped me figure out how to do all of the activities I mentioned.
 They also show movies in the main lobby throughout the week.
 Oh, and they have an awesome brick oven stove where they cook the most amazing pizza!
 Trust me, after eating Chinese food for weeks on end, this pizza was a little slice of "western" heaven.

 Ready for more world adventures?